Why is Mailroom an Alternative to QTrak?

 The pain points for a mailroom manager are much more data centric than an operator, and include the requirement for in-depth analytics, integrations, and pricing structure.
 Each of these factors affect the mailrooms’ bottom-line, which runs on fine margins.

-Both QTrak and PackageX Mailroom offer analytics detailing information such as package arrival times and dates, easily accessible from reports.
+Both QTrak and Mailroom by PackageX offer analytics detailing information such as package arrival times and dates, easily accessible from reports.
 Where the two products first diverge is QTrak does not have the ability to send you automated analytic email reports.

 Furthermore, Mailroom can show you dashboards with collected information on your mailroom’s busiest month, weekday, and even hour of the day.
 These statistics can tell you, as the manager, how many staff you need in a given period, reducing overstaffing costs and helping you improve your bottom line.